fahdbahri/fahdbahri/README.md

 # 🧑‍💻 About Me:
-Hi, My name is Fahd, I'm a third year Computer science Major in Cyprus international university
+Hi 👋, My name is Fahd, I'm a Junior Computer science Major in Cyprus international university

-<ul>🌍  I'm based in Nicosia, North Cyprus
+<li>🌍  I'm based in Nicosia, North Cyprus
-<ul>✉️  You can contact me at fahdkhalid2002@gmail.com
+<li>✉️  You can contact me at fahdkhalid2002@gmail.com
-<ul>🤝  I'm open to collaborating on Other drone projects!
+<li>🤝  I'm open to collaborating on Other drone projects!

 ## 🌐 Socials: